oldnomad/picosocks5/README.md

 # Known disadvantages

-- PicoSOCKS5 has no limits on incoming connections, so it can be easily overwhelmed by a deliberate denial-of-service attack from client side.
+- PicoSOCKS5 doesn't timeout idle incoming connections, so it can be easily overwhelmed by a deliberate denial-of-service attack from client side.
 - There's no access control (any client that can access the proxy can connect to any accessible server).